highopes/dafe_data_helper/README.md

 The data_process tool is used to generate data for DAFE's Excel sheet in bulk, which is suitable for customers with large deployments, such as 200 EPGs during one deployment.

 The data_deploy tool is used to complete the actual ACI deployment with the Excel data.
-I use the Cobra SDK for network admin to easily understand.
+I use the Cobra SDK to make it easier for network admin to understand.
 And I open it to the customer, so that the customer can process it again for their own network operation and maintenance.

 Currently I have developed the framework and several ACI configure functions.
 Subsequence config components will be added as the python functions in the future.